AsemDevs/portfolio/README.md

 ## Education

 - **Electrical and Electronics Engineering:** Near East University , 2021-02

-- **Certifications:**
+## Certifications

 - **Full Stack Web Developer Udacity Nanodegree:**
   1. Built a tool to analyze website data from a SQL database
   2. Created a database-backed web application with full CRUD capability
   3. Deployed my web application to a secure, live web server
   4. Built these projects: Linux Server, Item Catalog, and Log Analysis.
 - **TEDx Volunteer Certificate from TED:**
   1. Learned how to organize a TEDx event
   2. Learned how to create a TEDx event
   3. Learned how to promote and sponsor a TEDx event
   4. Learned how to manage a TEDx event
   5. Learned how to evaluate a TEDx event
 - **Front-End Web Developer from Udacity:**
   1. Built a portfolio site using HTML, CSS, and the Bootstrap framework
   2. Developed a memory game using JavaScript
   3. Created a web-based application that reads RSS feeds using Jasmine
   4. Developed a neighborhood map using the Google Maps API and Knockout framework
   5. Built these projects: Animal Trading Cards, Pixel Art Maker, Classic Arcade Game Clone, Website Optimization, and Neighborhood Map.

 ## Soft Skills

 - Excellent problem-solving skills
 - Strong communication abilities
 - Effective teamwork and collaboration
 - Adaptability and quick learning
 - Attention to detail
+- Independence, self-motivation, and organization
+- Critical and solution-oriented thinking
+- Experience working remotely